This page includes details of publications, advice or reports produced and commissioned by the Health, Safety and Wellbeing Partnership Group (HSWPG).

 The importance of effective partnership working on health, safety and wellbeing (May 2014)

 The guidance includes information on workplace inspections, the functions of a safety representative, what an effective health and safety committee looks like and the legal requirements to consult on health and safety matters.
 There are useful checklists throughout the guidance so you can see what progress your organisation is making and what needs to be done, as well as a short case study.

 Workplace Health and Safety Standards (July 2013)

-The Health, Safety and Wellbeing Partnership Group published an updated version of the workplace health and safety standards document in July 2013.
+This is an updated version of the workplace health and safety standards document in July 2013.
 The standards aim to help organisations comply with health and safety law by pulling together legal requirements and good practice.
 They provide practical pointers and signposts for meeting appropriate standards in key areas of workplace health and safety.

 This revised document includes revised chapters on health and safety management systems (to reflect the Health and Safety Executive's Plan, Do, Check, Act process); lone working and an updated chapter on sharps injuries reflecting the new health and safety (sharps instruments in healthcare) regulations 2013 as well as updated links and signposts to all relevant information.

 Health and wellbeing in healthcare settings (Oct 2012)